Consumer Reports Says These Toyota Cars Are The Most Reliable

 2026 Toyota Highlander

-CR likes the 2026 Toyota Highlander well enough to place it fourth among 20 mid-size SUVs.
-Several changes took place for the new model year.
-For starters, all-wheel drive is now standard.
-Also, the V6 engine was replaced by a turbocharged 4-cylinder.
-Some drivers shy away from turbocharged engines due to the delay experienced between the time you punch the accelerator and the moment the engine reacts.
-However, CR noted that the delay for the Highlander is less than typical.
-Oddly, testers were surprised at the quick response.
+CR likes the 2026 Toyota Highlander well enough to place it at No. 4 among 20 mid-size SUVs.
+Several changes took place for the 2026 model year.
+For starters, all-wheel drive is now standard, and the V6 engine was replaced by a turbocharged 4-cylinder.
 Look for the engine to deliver approximately 21 mpg in the city and 28 mpg on the highway.

 MT describes the Highlander as having predictable Toyota long-term dependability.
 Helping preserve the car is Toyota's array of driver-assist safety features that come standard, including blind spot monitoring with rear cross traffic alert.
 The base trim, XLE, has enough amenities to make upgrading unnecessary for most people.
 A power liftgate, moonroof, and keyless entry are all standard.